-Marthaville House Art and Craft Centre is open from 10am Friday and Saturday, with locally-made crafts and handiwork for sale.
+Marthaville House Art and Craft Centre: Open from 10am Friday and Saturday at 200 Wollombi Road, Cessnock, with locally-made crafts and handiwork for sale.

 HOLIDAY PROGRAM AT PCYC

-PCYC Cessnock's school holiday program, for kids aged 5-12, runs weekdays from September 28 to October 9, excluding Labour Day Monday (October 5).
+PCYC Cessnock's school holiday program, for kids aged 5-12, runs weekdays until October 9, excluding Labour Day Monday (October 5).
 A range of sports, games and creative activities will be on offer.
 The club also has an 18-metre rock climbing wall and an indoor skate park.
-The PCYC is located at 1B Short Street, Cessnock (entry off Maclean Street).
-Places are limited; bookings are essential.
-View the full program at facebook.com/pcyc.cessnock or call 4991 1407.
+Places are limited; bookings are essential on 4991 1407.

 Hunter Valley Gardens, September 19 to October 11.
 Find out more at huntervalleygardens.com.au.